Herbal Supplements for Low Progesterone

 Herbal Strategies

 Herbal remedies can be a gentle way to support hormonal balance and enhance progesterone production.
 Below are some herbs known for their progesterone-supporting properties.
 Please be aware that not all herbs are appropriate for all women, and it’s not safe to use all herbs when you are trying to become pregnant.
+The most straightforward way to correct the problem of low progesterone/progesterone deficiency is by having a thorough laboratory workup from a licensed functional medicine doctor.
 Please make sure to discuss any herbal strategy with a functional medicine doctor before starting them for yourself.

 Vitex (Chaste Tree)

-• Mechanism: Vitex affects the pituitary gland, stimulating the production of luteinizing hormone (LH), which can promote progesterone secretion.
+• Mechanism: Vitex affects the pituitary gland, stimulating the production of luteinizing hormone (LH), which can promote progesterone secretion through ovulation.
 One of the primary reasons that I use vitex in my practice is in cases where women concomitantly have hypothyroidism, hyperprolactinemia (a common reason for the prescription Cabergoline) or are over 40.

 • Dosage: Commonly taken as a tincture or capsule, typically in doses of 400–1000 mg per day.